pooyadav/LAB1/LAB1_week4/readme.md

    5. How can you make the first child process created by this statement "return_pid = fork();" a zombie process?

-   ​       A zombie process is a process that has terminated, but whose parent has not yet called wait(), is known as a zombie process.
+   ​       A zombie process is a process that has terminated, but whose parent has not yet called wait()(may be parent process is still executing), is known as a zombie process.

    6. You can restrict what lines will be executed by a child process by including